Introduction

 Key principles:

-- Non-custodial: users control keys and funds
+Non-custodial: users control keys and funds

-- Open-loop by design: built for interoperability and future integrations
+Open-loop by design: built for interoperability

 We don’t control healthcare.
 We enable it.